 Feeding and Size and Pen Curing

 The basic process was simple.
-It started by selecting the right pig and preparing it with the right feed.
+It started by selecting the best pig and preparing it with the right feed.
 The pigs used for bacon should not be too big so that the salt strikes through the meat more equally and the smoke penetrates more perfectly.
-In Johannesburg, Uncle Jacobus told my dad once that the pigs should be fed maize four to five weeks before they are slaughtered to ensure that the meat is nice and compact, but in the Cape Colony, I know it is wheat or young barley.
-Besides firming the meat up, it makes the kidney fat not to be greasy and runny like lard, but hard like beef or mutton fat or suet around the kidneys.
+Uncle Jacobus told my dad once that in Johannesburg, the pigs should be fed maize four to five weeks before they are slaughtered to ensure that the meat is nice and compact, but in the Cape Colony, I know it is wheat or young barley.
+Besides firming the meat up, it makes the kidney fat not greasy and runny like lard, but hard like beef or mutton fat or suet around the kidneys.

-The wise Uncle Jacobus gave my dad another bit of advice that will stay with me forever, namely the fact that good bacon curing starts in the pen by how the animals are treated before slaughter.
+The wise Uncle Jacobutold us that good bacon curing starts in the pen by how the animals are treated before slaughter.
 Butchers have seen for centuries that the meat of game is tougher than domesticated animals.
 The meat of domesticated animals that live out in the bush on the farm is in turn not as tough as game, but animals that are raised in pens have more tender meat than farm animals raised in the bush.
-Pigs that are raised in pens and are well looked after in turn have better meat than animals who live in dirty environments without any shelter, enough water and food.
+Pigs, raised in pens with a shelter to rest under if its to hot or when its raining and have enough water and food have the best meat.

-The next step is salting.
-The mixture of salt and saltpeter is rubbed into the meat and spread liberally over the outside.
+The next step was salting.
+The mixture of salt and saltpetre was rubbed into the meat and spread liberally on the outside.
 Butchers are never concerned with oversalting, but rather not giving the meat enough time to cure.
-The three curing ingredients, any good butcher will tell you, are salt, saltpeter and time.
+The three curing ingredients, any good butcher will tell you, are salt, saltpetre and time.
 In the Kok and Van Tonder household, we followed the same philosophy.

-The well-trained Cape or Johannesburg butcher sprinkles salt in the bottom of the casket where the meat was kept during the process and lays its skin down on top of the salt, beginning with hams and shoulders and then placing the small pieces on top.
+The well-trained Cape or Johannesburg butcher sprinkled salt in the bottom of the casket where the meat was kept during the process and lays its skin down on top of the salt, beginning with hams (legs) and shoulders and then placing the small pieces on top.

 Four or five days later the meat was removed and thoroughly rubbed with salt again.
-Some butchers, at this point, add a teaspoon of red pepper to each piece.
-We never did.
+Some butchers, at this point, added a teaspoon of red pepper to each piece.
+We never did this.
 Blood and meat juices that drained out into the casket were cleared out before the meat was put back.
-The meat had to be dried out through the process of salting.
+The object of salting is to dry the meat.

-The colonies became used to smoked bacon because smoking was always done on bacon for exports from England.
+The colonies became used to smoked bacon since it was always done on bacon for exports from England.
 Smoked bacon lasts longer.
-In South Africa, Australia, New Zealand, America and in Canada, bacon is almost always smoked because this is what people became used to eating.
+In South Africa, Australia, New Zealand, America and Canada, bacon is almost always smoked because this is what people became accustomed to.
 At that time butchers started building smokehouses and it was important that the bacon should not touch the sides of the smokehouse or that it is not too crowded when hanged so that the meat pieces touch.
 There had to be a good circulation of smoke and air in the smokehouse.

 The smoking time and resting time was the same.
 Four weeks for hams, three weeks for shoulders and two weeks for small pieces.
 Humidity is the main reason why it has always been difficult to make good bacon in the Cape Colony.
 The Cape has winter rainfall and dampness is not good for smoking bacon.
 Dampness that settles on the meat gives the bacon a sour taste.
 This is the reason why we do not cure our bacon at home but instead trek to my grandparent’s farm into the interior where winters are dry.